 Nearly 74 percent of the pedestrian crashes occurred during daylight hours, and over 83 percent of the pedestrian crashes occurred on dry pavement.
-Motorists were at fault for 20 of the 53 crashes (37.7 percent), while pedestrians were responsible for nine of the crashes (17.0 percent).
+Motorists were at fault for 20 of the 53 Update to the Year 2045 Sheboygan Area Transportation Plan crashes (37.7 percent), while pedestrians were responsible for nine of the crashes (17.0 percent).
 Four of the reported pedestrian crashes (7.5 percent) appeared to be the joint fault of the motorist and the pedestrian, and 20 crashes (37.7 percent) had unreported or undetermined fault.
 Of the five pedestrian-related crashes in the metropolitan planning area involving excessive alcohol consumption (based on citations and other factors), one crash involved the fault of the motorist, one crash involved the fault of the pedestrian, one crash involved joint fault of the motorist and the pedestrian (although only the motorist was cited), and two crashes involved unreported or undetermined fault.

-Figure 5.2: Pedestrian Crashes in the Communities of the Sheboygan Metropolitan Planning Area, $\frac{2015 - 2017}{}$
+Figure 5.2: Pedestrian Crashes in the Communities of the Sheboygan Metropolitan Planning Area, 2015 - 2017